Excalibur-SLE/spmv/README.md

 2. SYCL
 3. CUDA

-The library also provides an implementation of the Conjugate Gradient (CG) method for solving large sparse linear systems.
+The communication phase of the SpMV kernel is implemented with multiple MPI-based communication models, including blocking and non-blocking collective and point-to-point communication, as well as one-sided communication.
+Also, the library focuses on optimizing SpMV for symmetric matrices, which often arise in scientific applications.
+Finally, the library provides an implementation of the Conjugate Gradient (CG) method for solving large sparse linear systems, using the optimized SpMV kernel.

 ## Getting Started